Sri Lankan prime minister resigns after weeks of protests - NewsBreak

 Sri Lanka has been holding talks with the IMF to set up a rescue plan but its progress depends on negotiations on debt restructuring with creditors.
 Any long-term plan would take at least six months to get underway.

-Sri Lanka was in financial trouble even before the Ukraine war drove up food and oil prices.
+Sri Lanka was in financial trouble even before the Ukraine war drove up food and oil prices and made things worse.

 The Sri Lankan government has been running big budget deficits after cutting taxes in 2019 and struggling to collect taxes during the COVID-19 pandemic.
 It also has piled up massive foreign debt — much of it owed to China — and has scant foreign exchange reserves to pay for imports and to defend its embattled currency, the rupee.